 The North Pole is located in the Arctic Ocean while the South Pole is located in the Antarctic continent.
 Many countries in the Antarctic continent have established their scientific research centers.
 Antarctica has been recorded as the coldest place in the world.
 It is also called a snow desert.

 Countries located in the North Pole - Canada, Greenland, Russia, Iceland, Norway, Sweden

 Countries in the South Pole - Antarctic Continent

 Other Important Points -

-First person to reach North Pole - Robert Pierre (US)
+First-person to reach the North Pole - Robert Pierre (US)

-First person to reach South Pole - Ronald Amundsen (Norway)
+First-person to reach the South Pole - Ronald Amundsen (Norway)